Kirska/Habitica_ToDoOvers/README.md

 * Leg day at the gym
 ## Issues, Bugs, and Suggestions
 If you have any problems or suggestions please open an issue here or contact Kirska.
 Pull requests are also welcome.
+## Release Notes
+2/17/19 - Added ability to delay the re-creation of tasks.